GabrielPeresBernes/Huntweb-NodeJS/README.md

 ### NPM / Yarn

-Inside de project root directory run `npm install` or `yarn install` to install the project dependencies
+Inside the project root directory run `npm install` or `yarn install` to install the project dependencies

 Finally you can run `npm run dev` or `yarn dev` to start de back-end server